 HMRC may collect any tax due on your state pension through the PAYE system, if you have a source of taxable earned income, such as a private pension or employment income.

-If it is not possible for HMRC to collect any tax due on your state pension through the PAYE system, you may have to complete a self assessment tax return each year.
+If it is not possible for HMRC to collect any tax due on your state pension through the PAYE system, for the 2016/17 tax year, HMRC will inform you if they are going to send you the new 'Simple Assessment Notice to Charge' explaining how you can pay.
+If they don't, then do as you would have in earlier tax years and complete a self assessment tax return.

 If you are self-employed, you must complete a self assessment tax return each year.
 This is because it is not possible for HMRC to collect any tax on your self-employment income through deduction at source.